reesretuta/invision-project/README.md

 To Test:
 ===========
-1. Run `mocha` This creates 2 producers and by default runs through 10 requests each, testing for requests processing time average of at minimum 1 sec per producer
+1. Run `mocha` This creates 2 producers and by default runs through 10 requests each, testing for a request processing time average of at minimum 1 sec per producer

 UML Diagrams: